n0shake/Public-APIs/README.md

 ### Content

 - [qKast Channel Content](https://github.com/egfx/qKast) - Access live content collections sourced from any page around the web.

+### Countries

+- [CountryAPI](https://fabian7593.github.io/CountryAPI/) - Gets the list of all countries with important information, and respective flags.

 ### Currency